 A. Postdisciplinary reinstatement after an order of suspension is subject to the following conditions:

-(1) If an order suspends a license for a certain period of time, the respondent may petition the Board for postdisciplinary reinstatement only pursuant to that order;
+(1) If an order suspends a license for a certain period of time, the respondent may petition the disciplinary panel that issued the order to suspend for postdisciplinary reinstatement only pursuant to that order;

-(2) The Board may not entertain early termination of the suspension;
+(2) The disciplinary panel may not entertain early termination of the suspension;

-(3) If termination of a suspension is made contingent on the happening of an event, the respondent shall establish the occurrence of the event to the satisfaction of the Board; and
+(3) If termination of a suspension is made contingent on the happening of an event, the respondent shall establish the occurrence of the event to the satisfaction of the disciplinary panel; and

-(4) If a health care practitioner whose license is suspended fails to renew the suspended license when that license expires, the health care practitioner may petition the Board for termination of suspension only after applying for and meeting the requirements for reinstatement set out in COMAR 10.32.01.10.
+(4) If a health care practitioner whose license is suspended fails to renew the suspended license when that license expires, the health care practitioner may petition the disciplinary panel for termination of suspension only after applying for and meeting the requirements for reinstatement set out in COMAR 10.32.01.10.

 B. Postdisciplinary reinstatement of a revoked or surrendered license is subject to the following conditions: